ABHILASHASHARMA23/python_sales_data_analysis_project/README.md

 To answer these questions, used many different pandas & matplotlib methods.
-They include:
+They include:-

 1) Concatenating multiple csvs together to create a new DataFrame (pd.concat).